-These days, HTML definitely isn’t just for people in tech either.
+Like coding generally, HTML isn’t just for people in tech.
 Professionals who work with web content in a variety of roles, including content managers and designers, often need to know at least some HTML so they can get under the hood and make fixes or tweaks themselves.

 Python: versatile and fun